 Q: Can I drop courses after the deadline?

-A: Undergraduates seeking to drop a College of Liberal Art & Sciences course must petition the College to seek permission to drop individual courses after the published deadline.
-Your petition is most likely to be successful if it is supported by documentation of extenuating circumstances that either prevented you from dropping a course before the deadline, or prevent you from completing a course or courses successfully.
-You must have advisor and instructor signatures on your Change fo Registration form before coming to CLAS Academic Programs & Student Development.
+A: Undergraduates seeking to drop a College of Liberal Art and Sciences course must petition the College to seek permission to drop individual courses after the published deadline.
+Your petition is more likely to be successful if it is supported by documentation of extenuating circumstances that either prevented you from dropping a course before the deadline, or prevent you from completing a course or courses successfully.
+You must have advisor authorization in MyUI, then contact CLAS Undergraduate Programs, 319-335-2633 or firstname.lastname@example.org.

 Q: Why can't I change a course to P/N grading after the second week of the semester?

 A: The faculty of the College wants students to decide at the beginning of the semester whether to use the Pass/Nonpass grading option for a course.
 Choosing to take a course for P/N credit should not be a reaction to receiving a lower than desired grade when a substantial portion of the course has already been completed.
-Remember, General Education Program classes and courses for your major may not be taken for P/N credit.
-See also: Pass/Non-pass (P/N) in the Academic Policies Handbook
+Remember, General Education Program classes and courses for your major, minor, or certificate may not be taken for P/N credit.
+See also: Pass/Non-pass (P/N) in the Academic Policies Handbook.

 Q: I took a course twice, but both grades are included in my grade point average.
 Why?

 A: The second-grade-only option (SGO) is not placed on the student record automatically.
-You may make the SGO request online at https://workflow.uiowa.edu/entry/new/662 by logging in with your HawkID and password, or you may go to CLAS Academic Programs & Student Development, 120 Schaeffer Hall between 8 am - 4:30 pm weekdays to request a SGO.
-Students may have up to three SGOs.
+You must request the SGO online at https://workflow.uiowa.edu/entry/new/662 by logging in with your HawkID and password.
+Students may have up to three SGOs for their entire University of Iowa undergraduate record.
 See also: Second-grade-only option (#) in the Academic Policies Handbook

 A: Yes.
-The College of Liberal Arts & Sciences permits students to file second-grade-only options any time prior to graduation.
-You may make the SGO request online at https://workflow.uiowa.edu/entry/new/662 by logging in with your HawkID and password, or you may go to CLAS Academic Programs & Student Development, 120 Schaeffer Hall, between 8 am - 4:30 pm weekdays to request the SGO.
+The College of Liberal Arts and Sciences permits students to file second-grade-only options any time prior to graduation.
+You may request the SGO online at https://workflow.uiowa.edu/entry/new/662 by logging in with your HawkID and password.

 A: Go to the department that offered the first course you took and ask if there is another course you can use as a substitute.
-Upon written recommendation from the department, CLAS Academic Programs & Student Development will file a second-grade-only option using a different course from the one the student took the first time.
+Upon written recommendation from the department, CLAS Undergraduate Programs will file a second-grade-only option using a different course from the one the student took the first time.
 Warning: It may not be possible to second-grade-only option a course if that course or a comparable course is no longer taught by the department.

 Q: I'm an open major right now.
 Is there a deadline for when I have to declare a major?